algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 If you choose the parameters for your PID controller incorrectly, the output will be unstable, i.e., the output diverges.
 There are multiple methods of tuning like, manual tuning, Ziegler–Nichols, Tyreus Luyben, Cohen–Coon, and Åström-Hägglund.

-The uses of PID controllers are theoretically any process which has measurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed and more.
+Theoretically, PID controllers can be used for any process with a measurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed and more.

 ## The Algorithm